chmcs2026mohitmishra-bit/Food-Stall-Tracker/README.md

 ### 5️⃣ Responsive UI
 The frontend is responsive and works properly on desktop and mobile devices.

+### 6️⃣ Additional Features
+1. Search Stall By Stall name
+2. Filter shop by entering food name and location
+3. By Choosing Rating we can get the shop name

 ---

 ## 📂 Project Structure